0

 What is Kyphotic Deformity?

-Perhaps one of the most common postural patterns primarily affects the thoracic and cervical regions (Neck).
+One of the most common postural patterns primarily affects the thoracic and cervical regions (Neck).
 However, it can also affect the lumbar area.

 The kyphotic deformity is a spinal deformity that affects healthy bones, muscles, and joints.
 Still, it is also common after a fracture because the bone alignment isn’t corrected.